section-engineering-education/engineering-education/content/articles/time-series-analysis-and-forecasting-using-auto-time-series/index.md

 ---
 A time series is a sequence of data points that occur in successive order over time.
 It shows all the data set variables that change over time.
 <!--more-->
-Time series analysis extracts meaningful patterns and attributes of the historical data.
+Time series analysis extracts meaningful patterns and attributes from the historical data.
 It enables the model to gain knowledge and identify trends in the dataset.

  Time series builds a model that predicts future values based on historical data.
 The model can forecast forex exchange rates,  stock prices, weather, and Covid-19 caseload.